AnalyticsAutomated/CommandRunner/README.rst

 P2, etc...) also exist, name:value pairings are avaiable R lists() rather than python dicts.

+Anything provided to env_vars will be add to the script environment using Sys.setenv()

 Unlike the python case it is imperative you check the that the error data in output_data is empty before assuming your R code ran successfully.
 As above you can find the outputs from the stdout of your script in the output_data